JohnWright1/dnd/content/Sessions/Session 3.md

 The party decided to head over to try find [[Adzak]] to give him his share of the reward for assisting with the quest and to tell him off all the changes at the mines.

-[[Adzak]] made his way into the town of [[Tinkerville]], where he came across [[Sturdy Supplies]] the main general store in the town, it was ran by a Jovial dwarf who went by the name Porky. [[Adzak]] showed great resistance being able to control his natural bloodlust and rage towards the store owner caused by the his previous overseer and slave enforcer.
+[[Adzak]] drank his way into the town of [[Tinkerville]], where he came across [[Sturdy Supplies]] the main general store in the town, it was ran by a Jovial dwarf who went by the name Porky. [[Adzak]] showed great resistance being able to control his natural bloodlust and rage towards the store owner caused by the his previous overseer and slave enforcer.

 [[Adzak]] was able to trade the gems he'd gathered in exchange for enough gold to purchase some starter equipment, he decided to head to the tavern to get a room and await the rest of the party to see if they kept their end of the bargain.